wangantian/wangantian.github.io/_resources/vitis_install.md

 redirect_from:
   - /vitis_install.html
 ---
-[Vitis](https://www.xilinx.com/products/design-tools/vitis.html) is the tool allow platform design for data acceleration card for Alevo series data center acceleration cards or embeded design for embedded Arm processors.
+[Vitis](https://www.xilinx.com/products/design-tools/vitis.html) is a tool that allows platform design for data acceleration cards for Alevo series data center acceleration cards or embedded design for embedded Arm processors.

-Notice that, Vitis's linux edition only can do the design for data center acceleration card, while the windows edition only can do design for embeded system.
-The software requires high CPU and memory performance, thus it might not be ideal to do Vitis platform design on your own laptop.
+Notice that Vitis's Linux edition can only do the design for data center acceleration cards, while the Windows edition can only do design for embedded systems.
+The software requires high CPU and memory performance; thus, it might not be ideal to do Vitis platform design on your own laptop.

-Below show the step-by-step software installation on your local Linux Desktop.
+Below shows the step-by-step software installation on your local Linux Desktop.

 # Hardware preparation
-Designing system scale hardware is costly but worthwhile.
-Below is one possible setting of installation:
+Designing system-scale hardware is costly but worthwhile.
+Below is one possible installation setting:
 * Intel i7 14700k, I9 14900K CPU.
 * SSD hard drive with at least 4TB, heatsink and latest PCIe.
 * Motherboard ASUS ProArt Z790, please note that the DP input is INPUT to the motherboard.
 Use Type-C or HDMI for the display purpose.
 Error x 2.
 * DDR5 RAM ideally 96GB (2 x 48GB), we tried an 2 x 32GB +2 x 48GB version.
-You may consider the ones higher MegaTransfers per second.
+You may consider the ones with higher MegaTransfers per second.
-* CPU cooler, idealy using water cooling solution, since air cooler may limit avaliable RAM slots.
-Be mindful over Case, water cooling might not fit within the case comfortablly.
+* CPU cooler, ideally using a water cooling solution, since an air cooler may limit available RAM slots.
+Be mindful of the case; water cooling might not fit within the case comfortably.
 A possible air cooler is
 Noctua NH-U12A.
 * High Power supply with Fan.
 You may go up to 1000W if needed.
 Please also be aware of the dimensions.
 * Large Computer case with additional PWM Fans; we use Lian Li LancooL 216 Black Steel/Tempered Glass ATX Mid Tower Computer Case,2X 160 mm PWM Fans Included (Non-RGB)- LANCOOL 216X Black.